Code of Principles

 - Select the claim to check

-Our fact checkers monitor the media contents and identify a claim based on who is the source of the information, when it is published, and what is the information about.
-After identifying it a decision is made whether to check it depending on its nature, impact, distribution and engagement, and other factors.
+Our fact-checkers monitor the media contents and identify a claim based on who is the source of information when it is published and what the information is about.
+After identifying it, a decision is made whether to check it depending on its nature, impact, distribution and engagement, and other factors.

 - Check for evidence